cesarmiquel/c64-dev/docs/a-mind-is-born.md

         pha
 ```

 It is relatively straightforward to generate the font bits: We grab the low byte of a CIA timer to obtain a randomish value.
-Then, at the label mod_op1, we optionally force some of the bits to one (this only happens after the opcode gets modified via the script).
+Then, at the label `mod_op1`, we optionally force some of the bits to one (this only happens after the opcode gets modified via the script).
 Then we bitwise-or with the output of the Voice 3 envelope generator.
 Recall that Voice 3 plays the drone, which is off-beat.
-Therefore, its envelope is zero when we want the visuals to be bright, and $ff when we want the visuals to be dark.
+Therefore, its envelope is zero when we want the visuals to be bright, and `$ff` when we want the visuals to be dark.
 But this is exactly what we get, due to having filled the Colour RAM with zeros.
 The resulting font bits are then pushed onto the cyclic stack.

 Of course, every now and then as an interrupt is serviced, a few bytes in the stack area get overwritten, leading to visual glitches.
 But these glitches fit in with the other graphics, and actually provide a bit of variety, so that's fine.